NeighNeighNeigh/Alfred_HotkeySystem/README.md

 ## System hotkey

-I use Karabiner Elements to create a 'Hyper Key' (Command+Control+Option+Shift simultaneously).
-Using the Caps Lock key for this is ideal because it's easy to press and not often used otherwise.
+I use Karabiner Elements to transform Caps Lock into the 'Hyper Key' (Command+Control+Option+Shift simultaneously).
+Using the Caps Lock for this is ideal because it's easy to press and not often used otherwise.
 Regular Caps Lock functionality is still accessible by pressing Shift + Caps Lock.

 ## App Specific hotkey

-This one is nifty.
+This one is _nifty_.
 As a modifier key, Command only ever functions when combined with another key (Command+N for ‘new’ etc).
 So we can use Karabiner Elements again, this time to remap the Command key to ‘something else’ when it is pressed alone.
-That ‘something else’ becomes the hotkey to launch our App Specific Alfred Workflows (I use F19 for this)
+That ‘something else’ becomes the hotkey we enter into Alfred to launch our App Specific Alfred Workflows (I use F19 for this).

 # System setup